Stefan Ptaszek: Hamilton Tiger-Cats

 On May 5, 2016, Ptaszek was named the offensive coordinator and receivers coach for the Canadian Football League's Hamilton Tiger-Cats.

 UBC Thunderbirds

 Ptaszek served as the offensive coordinator for the UBC Thunderbirds for the 2018 season.

-Return to the McMaster Marauders
+McMaster Marauders (second stint)

 On November 28, 2018, Ptaszek was named head coach of the McMaster Marauders.
 During his first season back, the Marauders finished the 2019 regular season with a record of 6-2, en route to winning the Yates Cup.